Battle of Tam Quan: Battle

-On the morning of 11 December following artillery preparation, 1/12th Cavalry assaulted Truong Lam (2) and met sporadic resistance until midday.
+On the morning of 11 December, following artillery preparation, 1/12th Cavalry assaulted Trường Lâm (2) and met sporadic resistance until midday.
 During the day the ARVN 40th Regiment was replaced by the South Vietnamese 3rd and 4th Marine Battalions.
-At 22:15 Company D 2/8th Cavalry ambushed several PAVN units as they attempted to escape the area to the South.
+At 22:15, Company D 2/8th Cavalry ambushed several PAVN units as they attempted to escape the area to the South.

-On 12 December the combined force of the Vietnamese Marines, 1/12th Cavalry and Company D 1/50th began a sweep of the area.
+On 12 December, the combined force of the Vietnamese Marines, 1/12th Cavalry and Company D 1/50th began a sweep of the area.
 They engaged a PAVN force at 10:55 and overran the position.
 Search and destroy operations continued on 13 and 14 December with little contact.

-On the morning of 15 December 1/12th Cavalry located the PAVN 22nd Regiment and was later joined by Company A 1/50th.
+On the morning of 15 December, 1/12th Cavalry located the PAVN 22nd Regiment and was later joined by Company A 1/50th.
 Despite intensive air and artillery preparation the attack was repulsed and the force withdrew to allow for further supporting fire to soften up the PAVN positions.
 During the day the 40th ARVN Regiment, Company B 1/8th Cavalry and Companies A and D 2/8th Cavalry established blocking positions around the PAVN.

-On 16 December Companies A and C 1/50th supported by Company C 1/12th attacked north through the village of Truong Lam (1), meeting light resistance until midday.
+On 16 December, Companies A and C 1/50th supported by Company C 1/12th attacked north through the village of Trường Lâm (1), meeting light resistance until midday.
 Companies A and D 2/8th Cavalry and Company C 1/50th pursued retreating PAVN.
 Search and destroy operations continued on 17 and 18 December with little contact.

-On 19 December intelligence was received on the location of the PAVN 22nd Regiment near the village of An Nghiep.
+On 19 December, intelligence was received on the location of the PAVN 22nd Regiment near the village of An Nghiệp.
 Aerial reconnaissance by A Troop, 1/9th Cavalry located a radio antenna and a large bunker complex.
-At 14:08 Company D 2/8th Cavalry was landed by helicopter and immediately engaged by a PAVN force.
+At 14:08, Company D 2/8th Cavalry was landed by helicopter and immediately engaged by a PAVN force.
 Company D broke contact to allow for air and artillery fire and three more Companies were landed by helicopter to the south and west to establish blocking positions.
-Artillery and air strikes continued throughout the night and the following morning Company B 2/8th swept through An Nghiep, meeting no resistance from the destroyed PAVN bunkers.
+Artillery and air strikes continued throughout the night and the following morning Company B 2/8th swept through An Nghiệp, meeting no resistance from the destroyed PAVN bunkers.

 Photo taken the morning after the battle shows palm tops destroyed to eliminate sniper positions.

 Aftermath

-The 2/8th Cavalry remained in An Nghiep for three days, destroying bunkers and recovering PAVN dead and weapons.
+The 2/8th Cavalry remained in An Nghiệp for three days, destroying bunkers and recovering PAVN dead and weapons.

-Total losses in the battle were 58 U.S. killed and 250 wounded, ARVN losses were 30 killed and 71 wounded, and PAVN losses were 650 killed and 31 captured.
+Total losses in the battle were 58 killed and 250 wounded for US, ARVN losses were 30 killed and 71 wounded, and PAVN losses were 650 killed and 31 captured.